duckafire/LIM/README.md

 ## General vision
 ###### [Versão em Português-BR](https://github.com/duckafire/LIM/blob/main/info/pt-br/README-main.ptbr.md)

-&emsp; **L**ua L**i**brary Co**m**pactor is a small terminal program, created for to easily the compaction of LUA libraries in a format nicknamed of [*Local Package*](#local-package). <br>
+&emsp; **L**ua L**i**brary Co**m**pactor is a small terminal program, created for to easily the compaction of Lua libraries in a format nicknamed of [*Local Package*](#local-package). <br>

-&emsp; In summary, LIM create a copy of the file used like argument and accomplish a serie of abbreviations and remotions of characters, *trying* not break the code logic.
+&emsp; In summary, Lim create a copy of the file used like argument and accomplish a serie of abbreviations and remotions of characters, *trying* not break the code logic.
 Its objective is not become the code more fast, but yes minor in relation to the characters size (and as a consequence in `bytes`)<br>

-&emsp; LIM can be used in practically all type of program that use LUA, but its main finality is assist in the build of small libraries to the [Tic80 Tiny Computer](https://tic80.com "Official site"), like the libraries natives of the project [TinyLibrary](https;//github.com/duckafire/TinyLibrary "Repository"). <br>
+&emsp; Lim can be used in practically all type of program that use Lua, but its main finality is assist in the build of small libraries to the [Tic80 Tiny Computer](https://tic80.com "Official site"), like the libraries natives of the project [TinyLibrary](https;//github.com/duckafire/TinyLibrary "Repository"). <br>

-&emsp; For obtain more informations about LIM, in relation to the **rules**, good pratices and others informations, [*click here*](https://github.com/duckafire/LIM/tree/main/info/README.md "Official Documentation of the LIM"). <br> <br>
+&emsp; For obtain more informations about Lim, in relation to the **rules**, good pratices and others informations, [*click here*](https://github.com/duckafire/LIM/tree/main/info/README.md "Official Documentation of the LIM"). <br> <br>

 <details><summary><b>Useful links</b></summary>
 	<ul>